vimalroyt/BMI-Health-Risk-Calculator---python-project/README.md

 | 18.5 – 24.9       | Low health risk                  |
 | 25 – 29.9         | Increased health risk            |
 | ≥ 30              | Very high health risk (Obese)    |

+## 📘 About the Project

+This Jupyter Notebook helps users calculate their **Body Mass Index (BMI)** by entering their height and weight.
+It then classifies the BMI into one of the standard health risk categories.

+## 💻 How to Use

+1. Open the `bmi_calculator.ipynb` file.
+2. Run the notebook in Jupyter or VS Code.
+3. Enter your height (in cm) and weight (in kg) when prompted.

+## 🧾 Sample Output
+Enter height_cm here:  155
+Enter weight_kg here:  49
+result: Your BMI is 20.40 and Low health risk